Why Do People Use Financial Advisors?

-1. The Primary Reason People Use Financial Advisors Is: Financial Planning for Retirement
+1. Financial Planning for Retirement

 - Social Security: “When thinking about retirement planning, optimizing Social Security is a really difficult challenge because of the level of complexity,” says Spencer Hall, managing partner with Retirement Planning Services, LLC in Knoxville, Tenn.
 “I’ve talked to doctors, lawyers, nuclear engineers — but even they don’t understand Social Security and all the options.
 And the complexity is not decreasing, it’s increasing.”

-- Investments: Meeting with a financial advisor can also help ensure your retirement investments are on the right track, and can even help you meet your desired retirement age, says Kerry Soudan, financial representative with TREW Financial & Benefits Group, Inc.
+- Investments: Meeting with a financial advisor can also help ensure your retirement investments are on the right track, and can even help you meet your desired retirement age, says Kerry Soudan, a financial representative with TREW Financial & Benefits Group, Inc.

-- How Much to Save: “Many people fall into the trap of convincing themselves they don’t make enough to save, but for most people this is simply not true,” Soudan says.
+- How Much to Save: “Many people fall into the trap of convincing themselves they don’t make enough to save, but for most people, this is simply not true,” Soudan says.
 “Controlling your spending is critical to saving for retirement.
 The best way to reduce spending is to understand where and how you spend your money.”

 - Motivation and Overall Planning: Working with a financial advisor has a positive influence on retirement planning behaviors, including increased usage of tax-advantaged savings vehicles, improved asset allocation, and greater portfolio diversification, IRI found.

 It’s never too late to say “I don’t,” data shows – about 40% to 50% of married couples in the United States divorce, according to the American Psychological Association.

 And with this life-changing event comes a huge financial burden for most, Hall says.